On This Day In Judy Garland’s Life And Career – August 27

 A-Star-Is-Born-Unused-Poster-Design

-August 27, 1953: Judy had a scheduled pre-recording session for A Star Is Born on this date, but it’s unknown exactly what songs were planned to be pre-recorded.
+August 27, 1953: Judy had a scheduled pre-recording session for A Star Is Born on this date; however, it’s unknown exactly which songs were planned to be pre-recorded.
 What is known is that work started at 2:30 p.m. and finished at 3:45 p.m.
-It’s likely that the session went ahead without Judy.
-According to the columns Judy was so upset over the recent fire in her home that she canceled her recording sessions for the rest of the week.
+Likely, the session went ahead without Judy.
+According to the columns, Judy was so upset over the recent fire in her home that she canceled her recording sessions for the rest of the week.

 Check out The Judy Room’s Spotlight on A Star Is Born here.